SEMP Features

 SEMP does not support transactions because it is not possible to group together multiple SEMP requests and guarantee their success or failure as a complete unit.

 However, any individual SEMP POST, PUT, or PATCH request will complete successfully or not at all.
 For example, a PATCH to a queue, changing three attributes, where the change to the third attribute fails will leave the queue without the first two attributes changed; all three changes must succeed, otherwise the object will be left in its original state.
 However, this support is still not transactional in that an event broker restart midway through the handling of an individual request may result in the request only being partially satisfied.
-Concurrent modifications of Solace objects by CLI or legacy SEMP users is another way that a request may fail and leave a request partially satisfied.
-SEMP v2 users should avoid concurrent modification of objects by CLI or legacy SEMP users.
+Concurrent modifications of Solace objects by Solace CLI or legacy SEMP users is another way that a request may fail and leave a request partially satisfied.
+SEMP v2 users should avoid concurrent modification of objects by Solace CLI or legacy SEMP users.

 Any individual SEMP GET request which returns multiple objects, is guaranteed to complete successfully or not at all.
 For instance, when doing a GET of a collection, partial collection results will not be returned if there is a failure while processing the GET.
 Similarly, a GET of an individual object returns all the state of that object, or none.